JonathanGarson/RoO.jl/README.md

 ```
 ] add RoO
 ```
-Then, to replicate easily the output you can run the following commands:
+Then, to replicate easily the outputs you can run the following commands:

 ```
 using RoO

-run_short() # generate the outputs without simulation to lower computation and generation time
+run_short() # generate the outputs without simulation to reduce computational requirements and generation time
 run_long() # generate the outputs with the simulation
 ```

-*TABLE FOR OUTPUT CODE AND FOLDER*
+**TABLE FOR OUTPUT CODE AND FOLDER**

 ### Replication of AALA_clean.